Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 titla = "Preferences of strategy players" tags = [ "practice", "development", "gamedev", "game-designe", "open-source", "world-builders"] published_at = "2024-02-24T12:00:00+00:00"
-description = "In this post you will find an “interactive research dashboard” to explore the preferences of strategy players." seo_image = "./images/cover.jpg"
+description = "In this post you will find an interactive dashboard to explore the preferences of strategy players." seo_image = "./images/cover.jpg"
 ---